-Your training includes 18 face-to-face training days which is usually 2 days per month for the duration of the course.
+Your training includes 18 face-to-face training days which is 2 consecutive days per month for the duration of the course.

 - If you live in the North Island our practicals are run from our training centre in Tauranga (one Monday/Tuesday per month).

 - If you live in the South Island our practicals are run in-and-around Invercargill (one Saturday/Sunday per month).

 Within the programme, a significant amount of practical, on-site training with an apiary (a collection of beehives) is provided.

 This programme is ideal for you if you: